ryanermita/blog/src/content/2020-05-18-Creating-My-Own-Blog-Using-GatsbyJS.md

 Run `yarn run deploy` and that's it.
 Given that our repo is properly configured.
 We can view our site on this url: `<username>.github.io`

-Configuring github pages to use a custom domain deserves its on post.
+Configuring github pages to use a custom domain deserves its own post.
 To be posted soon!

 *Happy coding!*